How much could absence cost you?

 Cost of Absence: £112,000

 Employee was knocked off motorbike and unable to return to work due to injuries.
-He was off work for 6 months with complicating psychological effects when the company he works so hard for seemed to ignore his situation.
+He was off work for 6 months with complicating psychological effects.
+The company he works so hard for seemed to ignore his situation.
 It is estimated that with proper intervention his time off work could have been lowered to 6-8 weeks.
-This employee was a partner within the law firm and considered a “high earner” which meant his absence came at a great cost to the employer.
+This employee was a partner within the law firm and considered a “high earner”.
+This meant his absence came at a great cost to the employer.

 How would using Engage help in these cases?